 In obtaining an initial context, you must use com.sun.jndi.cosnaming.CNCtxFactory when defining your JNDI context factory.
-(WLInitialContextFactory is deprecated for this client in WebLogic Server 8.1) Use com. sun. jndi.cosnaming.CNCtxFactory when setting the value for the "Context.INITIAL_CONTEXT_FACTORY" property that you supply as a parameter to new InitialContext().
+Use com.sun.jndi.cosnaming.CNCtxFactory when setting the value for the "Context.INITIAL_CONTEXT_FACTORY" property that you supply as a parameter to new InitialContext().

-Note: The Sun JNDI client supports the capability to read remote object references from the namespace, but not generic Java serialized objects.
+Note: The JNDI client supports the capability to read remote object references from the namespace, but not generic Java serialized objects.
 This means that you can read items such as EJBHome out of the namespace but not DataSource objects.
 There is also no support for client-initiated transactions (the JTA API) in this configuration, and no support for security.
-In the stateless session bean RMI Client example, the client obtains an initial context as is done below:
+In the stateless session bean RMI Client example, the client obtains an initial context as shown in Example 8-1.

-Example 7-1 Obtaining an InitialContext
+Example 8-1 Obtaining an InitialContext

 '''

+.

+.

 Using a Properties object as follows will work on JDK13

 and higher clients.

+/

 '''

 '''

-/

 private Context getInitialContext() throws NamingException {

+trv {

 // Get an InitialContext

 Properties h = new Properties();

-h.put(Context.INITIAL CONTEXT FACTORY,
+h.put(Context.INITIAL_CONTEXT_FACTORY,

 "com.sun.jndi.cosnaming.CNCtxFactory");

 h.put(Context.PROVIDER_URL, url);

 return new InitialContext(h);

 } catch (NamingException ne) {

 log("We were unable to get a connection to the WebLogic server at "+url);

 log("Please make sure that the server is running.");

-throw ne:
+throw ne;

 }

+/

 This is another option, using the Java2 version to get an InitialContext.

 This version relies on the existence of a jndi.properties file in

 the application's classpath.
 See

 "Programming JNDI for Oracle WebLogic Server" for more information

 private static Context getInitialContext()

 throws NamingException

 return new InitialContext();

+}

 '''

-Modify the client code to perform the lookup in conjunction with the javax.rmi.PortableRemoteObject.narrow() method.
+7. Modify the client code to perform the lookup in conjunction with the javax.rmi.PortableRemoteObject.narrow() method.